Community Engagement

 Bach Society of Dayton sings with Gem City Ballet in The Magnificat

-We partnered with Gem City Ballet to perform a new ballet by Peter Merz set to J.S.
+The Art of the Magnificat was a concert collaboration with Gem City Ballet to perform a new ballet by Peter Merz set to J.S.
 Bach’s choral masterpiece, the Magnificat.
 The project was supported by a generous grant from the Miriam Rosenthal Memorial Trust Fund.

 2007-2008 – PROJECT SING